Physical Science Solution Very Short Answer Type:

 ∴ 100 g water dissolves\(=\frac{9}{27} \times 100\)=33.33

 Question 46.
-Find the weight of potassium nitrate which is to be taken to prepare 60 g pure crystals from its saturated solution at 80°C. Solubility of potassium nitrate at 80°C is 140 g. and at 25°C is 100g.
+Find the weight of potassium nitrate which is to be taken to prepare 60 g pure crystals from its saturated solution at 80°C. The solubility of potassium nitrate at 80°C is 140 g. and at 25°C is 100g.

 Answer: